: Common River

 Vision, structure and communication

-By Common River Posted on Mon 02 Apr 2012, almost 12 years ago
+By Common River Posted on Mon 02 Apr 2012, over 12 years ago

 The community holds the vision.
 Common River is based upon the initial needs assessment conducted in 2007 when the community vision was facilitated.
 Tsegaye and I are co-founders and Chief Executive Officer and Chief Operating Officer respectively residing in the US.
 We work in Aleta Wondo 3-4 months per year (most of the summer and another trip usually in Dec/Jan).